pupil-labs/pupil-docs/src/invisible/hardware/README.md

 - Scene camera and eye camera lenses can be carefully cleaned with the provided microfiber cloth if dust is visible.
 - The nose pads can be cleaned with an alcohol based disinfectant applied on a damp cloth

+### Disinfecting Frames
+All Pupil Invisible eye tracking glasses are cleaned with disinfectant prior to shipping.
+You may want to disinfect the frames between uses.

+The disinfectant we use is made from 22.0g Ethanol, 21.0g 2-Propanol, 8.0g 1-Propanol per 100 grams of solution.
+One such brand name that we use is "Vibasept".
+We use the wetted towlettes (wipes).
+Similar products should be available globally under different brand names.

 ## Changing Lenses
 You can easily change the lenses of your Pupil Invisible glasses.